moltin/ruby-sdk/README.md

 ##### Collections

 ```
-# Retrieve a list of collections
+# Retrieve the list of collections
 moltin.collections.all
 ```